ammumeenas/liftoff-assignments/P2-Project_Outline/README.md

 # **Overview** #
 I have always wanted a website for keeping tracks of few things for my vocal music class.
-So my project will be able to track  the student profile, attendance of the students, fee payments and few other functionalities that will be added gradually.
+So my project will be able to track  the student profile, attendance of the students, few other functionalities that will be added gradually.

 # **Features** #